ACCLAB/DABEST-python/docs/source/repeatedmeasures.rst

 Tutorial: Repeated Measures
 ===========================

 DABEST version 2023.02.14 expands the repertoire of plots for experiments with repeated-measures designs.
-DABEST now allows the visualization of paired experiments with one control and multiple test groups, as well as repeated measurements of the same group.
+DABEST now allows for the calculation and plotting of effect sizes for:

+- Comparing each group to a shared control (control vs. group i; ``baseline``)
+- Comparing each measurement to the one directly preceding it (group i vs group i+1; ``sequential``)

 This is an improved version of paired data plotting in previous versions, which only supported computations involving one test group and one control group.

-The repeated-measures function supports the calculation of effect sizes for paired data, either based on sequential comparisons (group i vs group i + 1) or baseline comparisons (control vs group i).
 To use these features, you can simply declare the argument ``paired = "sequential"`` or ``paired = "baseline"`` correspondingly while running ``dabest.load()``.
-As in the previous version, you must also pass a column in the dataset that indicates the identity of each observation, using the
+As in the previous version, you must also pass a column in the dataset that indicates the identity of each observation, using the ``id_col`` keyword.
-``id_col`` keyword.

 **(Please note that** ``paired = True`` **and** ``paired = False`` **are no longer valid in v2023.02.14)**